 If a gang member is caught with a gun and the police and prosecutors believe that they are up to no good, they will try and send that gang member to prison.
 Gang members are probably the most egregious individuals related to guns because they're using them to shoot other gang members, shoot members of the public, and commit drug and other violent crimes.

-Therefore, the prosecutors and police and even legislature and judges have their marching orders as far as how they will deal with gang members and guns.
+Therefore, the prosecutors and police, and even the legislature and judges, have their marching orders as far as how they will deal with gang members and guns.
 Most of the time, they're attempting to seek lengthy prison sentences when they find a gang member with a gun.

 Special Prosecutors for Concealed Weapon Cases

-In Los Angeles, San Fernando, and Van Nuys, Ca, both the City Attorney's Office and the District Attorney's Office have special prosecutors who prosecute gun cases because of the gun issues and the crimes committed with guns.
+In Los Angeles, San Fernando, and Van Nuys, CA, both the City Attorney's Office and the District Attorney's Office have special prosecutors who prosecute gun cases because of gun issues and the crimes committed with guns.

 Felony vs. Misdemeanor?